Ferdinand Damanik

-Ferdinand Damanik (born 15 April 1988) is an Indonesian professional basketball player.
-Damanik plays center for JNE Bandung Utama.
+Ferdinand Damanik (born April 15, 1988) is a former Indonesian professional basketball player.
+He played college basketball for the De La Salle Green Archers of the University Athletic Association of the Philippines (UAAP).

 College

 After a standout high school career at La Salle Green Hills, Ferdinand joined the De La Salle Green Archers.
 Under the direction of Coach Franz Pumaren, in his first year in the UAAP Basketball Championship he won the 2007-2008 season.

 First season NBL

 In his first season in the NBL Indonesia 2012-2013 season, Damanik played for Pelita Jaya Esia.
 He managed to make his team the runner-up in the NBL Indonesia 2012-2013 season.
 In 2013 Damanik entered the NBL Indonesia slam dunk contest.
 But still not a champion.
 In this season Damanik decided to exchange with the players in the Dell Aspac Jakarta Anggi Arizki because of an internal problem with coach Nathaniel Canson.

 In February of the 2014-2015 NBL Season, Damanik scored a career high 23 points and 7 rebound to help Aspac beat Satria Muda 85-76.
 Aspac qualified for the championship series, but lost to Stadium Jakarta 65-67.
 Damanik had a double-double – 10 points and grab 10 rebounds but wasn't enough to take Aspac to the final four.

 Damanik's contract expired before the start of 2017 season.
 He chose to sign with JNE Bandung Utama and was selected to participate at the All Star game that season.

+In 2017, Damanik was banned from the Indonesian Basketball League after allegedly being involved in match-fixing.